 Thanks to its firm texture, barramundi can be grilled, poached, braised or roasted.
 I like my seafood prepared as simply as possible to preserve its delicate flavor, so this barramundi recipe is quickly seared and finished with a squeeze of lemon.
 As for the polenta, keep in mind that it’s tastiest when eaten immediately.
 As it cools, it will firm up; if you have any left over, spread it in an even layer in a shallow dish and refrigerate.
 To reheat, cut the polenta into squares, pan-fry it in a bit of oil and serve it with tomato sauce as a snack or light meal.
 As for the kale, this sautéing in garlic technique will turn even the biggest kale hater into a believer (feel free to use it for spinach and chard as well).

 This breezy barramundi recipe is perfect weeknight dinner fare.

 - 1 ½ cups water

-- 1 ½ cups unsweetened cashew milk
+- 1 ½ cups whole milk, or unsweetened cashew or soy milk

-- Sea salt + freshly ground black pepper
+- Sea salt + freshly ground black pepper to taste

 - 1 cup coarse polenta